Rawharsh/git-demo/README.md

 # git-demo
-its just a demo of git
+its just a demo of git.